DrDadolle/EmeraldEmpire-CK3-Mod/README.md

 Copy paste everything in your mod folder.
 Don't forget to update the path in RokuganWIP.mod.

 ## short term goals
-- custom bookmark at date 1123 => Remove  the previous 1066 bookmark
-- creating Crane Coat of Arms (at least placeholders ones for major families) & Mottos
 - Paint Imperial Family
 - Play around with Religion to have the Emperor be the head of shinseism, fortunism & cult of ancestors
 - Paint & do Sea zones